msu-netlab/MSU_CSCI_566_PAs/README.md

 ### What to submit

-Submit your measurements recorded in a copy of [this spreadsheet](https://github.com/msu-netlab/MSU_CSCI_566_PAs/blob/direct_communications/results.xlsx).
+Submit your measurements recorded in a copy of [this spreadsheet](https://github.com/msu-netlab/MSU_CSCI_566_PAs/blob/message_queues/results.xlsx).
 Additionally, submit a PDF describing:
   1. Your experimental setup
-  2. Any encountered limitations of the direction communication technology you used.
+  2. Any encountered limitations of the message queues technology you used.